VIC cipher: History

 During World War II, several Soviet spy rings communicated to Moscow Centre using two ciphers which are essentially evolutionary improvements on the basic Nihilist cipher.
-A very strong version was used by Max Clausen in Richard Sorge's network in Japan, and by Alexander Foote in the Lucy spy ring in Switzerland.
+A very strong version was used by Max Christiansen-Clausen in Richard Sorge's network in Japan, and by Alexander Foote in the Lucy spy ring in Switzerland.
 A slightly weaker version was used by the Rote Kapelle network.

 In both versions, the plaintext was first converted to digits by use of a straddling checkerboard rather than a Polybius square.
 This has the advantage of slightly compressing the plaintext, thus raising its unicity distance and also allowing radio operators to complete their transmissions quicker and shut down sooner.
 Shutting down sooner reduces the risk of the operator being found by enemy radio direction finders.
 Increasing the unicity distance increases strength against statistical attacks.

 Clausen and Foote both wrote their plaintext in English, and memorized the 8 most frequent letters of English (to fill the top row of the checkerboard) through the mnemonic phrase "a sin to err" (dropping the second "r").
 The standard English straddling checkerboard has 28 character slots and in this cipher the extra two became "full stop" and "numbers shift".
 Numbers were sent by a numbers shift, followed by the actual plaintext digits in repeated pairs, followed by another shift.
 Then, similarly to the basic Nihilist, a digital additive was added in, which was called "closing".
 However a different additive was used each time, so finally a concealed "indicator group" had to be inserted to indicate what additive was used.